-How you can adapt research in light of COVID-19
+how you can adapt research in a pandemic for effective results

 by: Katherine Savage